 If any type of adverse employment action was taken against you—from being denied a job or denied a promotion to being offered a lower salary or subjected to unfair disciplinary action—and you believe that your racial background was a factor in the treatment you received, you need to seek professional legal support right away.
 Your labor law rights may have been violated, and our experienced Columbus, Ohio race discrimination attorneys can help.

 Harassment vs. Teasing: What is a Hostile Work Environment?

 Sadly, some employees are forced to endure a hostile work environment based on their race, color, and/or national origin.
 A hostile work environment is one in which a person is subject to severe or pervasive harassment or hostility based on a protected characteristic, such as race.
 Hostile work environment claims are complex.

 In many cases, it is difficult for an employee to know whether enough has occurred for their workplace to meet the threshold of a hostile environment.
-If you have been made to feel unwelcome or uncomfortable in your workplace, and your race, color, or national origin was a factor, you should speak to an experienced Columbus race discrimination lawyer about your case.
-Your lawyer can review the circumstances and help you understand your rights and options.
+If you have been made to feel unwelcome or uncomfortable in your workplace, and your race, color, or national origin was a factor, you should speak to experienced Columbus race discrimination lawyers about your case.
+Your lawyers can review the circumstances and help you understand your rights and options.

 Color Discrimination and National Origin Discrimination

 Two other types of employment discrimination—color discrimination and national origin discrimination—are closely linked, but they are distinct from race-based discrimination.
 An employee who brings a race discrimination claim may also be eligible to bring a concurrent color discrimination claim or even a national origin discrimination claim, but it is not always the case.